Loveland Ski Area: Loveland Valley Ski Area

 Loveland Valley is geared toward beginners.
 It has two chair lifts, Chair 3, which serves its intermediate and racing runs, and Chair 7, which exclusively serves its beginner slopes, All Smiles and Take Off.
 Generally, its slopes are gentler which suits itself well to be the home of Loveland’s Ski and Ride School.

 Loveland Valley has a lodge building that consists of a cafeteria, bar, the Ski and Ride School office, a ticket office, a rental shop, lockers, hygiene services and a retail area.

 Loveland Race Club is also located within the Valley.
 The Club practices and races at the upper end of the Valley’s Switchback Trail.
 Practices are held every afternoon and races are held on the weekend.
 The Club also has a lodge just below the base of Chair 3.

-There is a big race that happens at Loveland Valley every year called the Loveland Derby that is put on by the Loveland Race Club.
+There is a big race that happens at Loveland Valley every year called the Loveland Derby that is put on by the Loveland Ski Club.

 Ski patrol

 Loveland has a combination volunteer and paid patrol that services the mountain and leads the way for other volunteer patrols with their extensive camaraderie.
 It is one of the few patrols in the Rocky Mountain Division that has an active young adult program, who share the same responsibilities as their adult compatriots.

+In 2024, Loveland Ski Patrol became the latest to join the United Professional Ski Patrols of America union, part of the Communication Workers of America.

 History

 Loveland was first opened as a ski area in 1936 by J.C.
 Blickensderfer, who installed a portable tow rope in what is now Loveland Basin.
 The following year, operations were taken over by Al Bennett who used a modified Model T to power the tow.
 In 1941 the area was named Loveland Ski Tow Inc. and through the 1940s the area grew to boast 4 tows.

 Many changes occurred during the 1950s and 1960s which made the area much more accessible.
 In 1955, Loveland Ski Tow Inc. was purchased by stockholders and Pete Seibert, the future co-founder of the Vail Ski Resort, was hired as General Manager.

-Loveland's first chairlift, Chair 1, opened in 1955.
-Chair 2 was added in 1957, as was the Mambo Café, which was situated near the base of what is now Chair 4.
-Chairs 3 and 4 were also constructed during the 1960s.
+Loveland's first chairlift, Lift 1, opened in 1955.
+Lift 2 was added in 1957, as was the Mambo Café, which was situated near the base of what is now Lift 4.
+Lifts 3 and 4 were also constructed during the 1960s.

 Loveland saw the construction of the Eisenhower Tunnel beginning in 1968, with tunnel openings in 1973 and 1979.
 The owner Upham and Loveland general manager Otto Werlin conceived the idea of artificial snow from observing the pumps and compressors being used to dig the tunnel.
+The 1970s decade also saw the installation of two chairlifts: Lift 5, connecting Loveland Basin with Loveland Valley, and Lift 6, replacing a rope-tow south of Lift 2.